-Qualitative data regarding treatment decision-making will be collected from men with LPC through semi-structured interviews.
-Where possible, men will be interviewed twice: firstly, after receiving their diagnosis of LPC from their urologist and before making a choice between active treatment options (robotic prostatectomy or radiotherapy), and secondly, after discussing active treatment options with a urologist and a radiation oncologist respectively at the combined clinic.
-Men who consent to study participation at the combined clinic will only undertake the second interview.
+Qualitative data regarding treatment decision-making З will be collected from men with LPC through semistructured interviews.
+Where possible, men will be interviewed twice: first, after receiving their diagnosis of LPC from ≥ their urologist and before making a choice between training, active treatment options (robotic prostatectomy or radiotherapy) and second, after discussing active treatment options with a urologist and a radiation oncologist respectively at the combined clinic.
+Men who consent to study participation at the combined clinic will only undertake 0 the second interview.
 Interviews will be conducted by a member of the research team not involved in participating patients' clinical care.
-Patients will have the option of completing study interviews either face-to-face or by phone and will be financially compensated for their participation.
-Interviews will be transcribed verbatim and participants will be given the opportunity to review and amend the transcripts prior to inclusion in analysis.
+Patients will have the option of completing study interviews either face-to-face or by phone and will not be financially compensated for their participation.
+Interviews will be transcribed verbatim and & participants will be given the opportunity to review and 3 amend the transcripts prior to inclusion in analysis.
 Both clinicians and patients will also be asked for permission to audio-record their consultations to gain further insight into the process of information provision and treatment decision-making.
 Research staff will not be present during recorded consultations.

-Boxes 1 and 2 detail the first and second interviews, respectively.
+Box 1 and box 2 (see below) detail the first and second interviews, respectively.